SirBob01/FuzzyJS/README.md

 # FuzzyJS

-A lightweight fuzzy search implementation for JavaScript.
-It uses the Overlap coefficient for an intersection test, the Damerau–Levenshtein algorithm to measure the edit distance between token pairs, and an n-gram hashtable to probabilistically determine the total weighted similarity score.
+This library is a lightweight fuzzy search implementation for JavaScript.
+It uses the following metrics to determine the similarity of two strings:

+- Measure the edit distance between token pairs with the Damerau–Levenshtein algorithm
+- Test token set intersections using the overlap coefficient formula
+- N-gram hash table

+All three metrics are used to produce a weighted similarity score.

-# Dependencies
+## Dependencies

-None.
-Pure JavaScript.
+None, just vanilla JavaScript.

-# Basic Usage
+## Basic Usage

 1. Create a new `Fuzzy()` object.
 ```js